 As part of the California Department of Forestry (CDF) State Fire Training Investigator Certification track, this course provides students with up-to-date legal procedures, information, and training.
 It also provides a basis for new investigators to document fire scenes, prepare written reports, and properly supply information leading to criminal complaints filed with the District Attorney.
 The course familiarizes new investigators with procedures for dealing with persons in custody and the legal issues surrounding search and seizure.
 This training prepares the investigator for the courtroom.
 Student teams examine and document actual fire scenes.
-(FT) Associate Degree Credit only and not Transferable.
+(FT) AA/AS.

-303B Fire Investigation 2B, Field Case Studies 16 total hour lecture, 1 unit Grade Only
+303B Fire Investigation 2B, Field Case Studies 16 total hours lecture, 1 unit Grade Only